SleepyCrat/DotNetDataInsertBenchmark/README.md

-# Dotnet ptoject where we compare different methods of inserting large record amounts into MS SQL Server using the BenchmarkDotNet library.
+# Dotnet project where we compare different methods of inserting large record amounts into MS SQL Server using the BenchmarkDotNet library.